Meditation: How (and Why) To Get Started

 - Spirituality

-Meditation looks different to different people: that’s the beauty of it.
-The good news is that you can practice in a way that feels best to you.
-If you’re religious and would like to combine meditation with prayer, go for it!
-If you’d like to use a meditation app, go for it!
-But if you don’t, that’s totally okay too.
+Meditation looks different to different people—that's the beauty of it.
+The wonderful news is that you can practice in a way that feels best to you.
+If you're religious and would like to combine meditation with prayer, wonderful!
+If you'd like to use a meditation app, go for it!
+But if you don't, that's perfectly okay too.

 Why is meditation important?

 Meditation is most commonly used to manage stress.
-Stress reduction is crucial for good health.
-Not only does it feel awful at the time, but it can actually lead to long-term health conditions.
-For example, when left unchecked, overwhelming stress can lead to depression and anxiety disorders.
+Stress reduction is essential for good health.
+Not only does it feel overwhelming in the moment, but it can actually contribute to long-term health conditions.
+For example, when left unmanaged, overwhelming stress can lead to depression and anxiety disorders.

 Stress also elevates your cortisol levels.
-While this is fine and normal, if your cortisol levels are elevated for long periods of time, it can directly affect your health.
-High cortisol levels make your body produce more cytokines, which are chemicals that cause inflammation.
+While this is normal occasionally, if your cortisol levels remain elevated for extended periods, it can directly affect your health.
+High cortisol levels cause your body to produce more cytokines, which are chemicals that create inflammation.

 - Poor sleep